mvnye29/F1-Qualifying-Performance-Analysis/ReadMe.md

 - Time gaps to pole position
 - Head-to-head teammate comparisons

-Built using Python with FastF1 and Panel, this tool offers a comprehensive view of Formula 1 qualifying performances since 2018.
+Built using Python with FastF1 and Panel, this tool offers a comprehensive view of Formula 1 qualifying performances from 2018 to 2024.

 ## Quick Start
 To view the pre-processed dashboard results directly: